jamiebalfour04/jamiebalfour04/README.md

 - 👋 Hi, I’m @jamiebalfour04
 - 👀 I’m interested in computer hardware, programming, computer language design, user experience and web design/development.
 - 🌱 I’m currently learning the Go programming language
+- 🤓 I've written my own programming language, YASS, including a parser, compiler, runtime and transpilers, collectively known as the ZPE Programming Environment.
 - 💞️ I'm primarily working on my own projects, such as ZPE/YASS and DASH, as well as my own WISP project.
 - 😍 Most of my work involves web design and development, as well as computer language parsing and compiler design.
 - ⭐️ I'm a natural leader and have been running my own digital agency since July 2018
-- 🎤 I love speaking at events and had the pleasure of giving a talk at an Amazon conference a few years back
+- 🎤 I love speaking at events and had the pleasure of giving a talk at an Amazon conference in 2018
 - 💼 I'm the Executive Director of Jambour Digital.
 - 🎓 I teach secondary-level Computing Science in Scotland and have mentored other software developers
 - 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS and everyone's favourite, SQL.